djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 >  Possibly most importantly, we bring an ability to ‘translate’ – many of the issues in universities arise from a lack of understanding about the concerns, and priorities, of different groups
 Perhaps pointing at the idea of assemblage, seeing/building relationships

+> but third spaces are likely to become even more important post-pandemic and in a fast-changing world; they are creative spaces where responses, actions, and solutions can be explored (McIntosh & Nutt, 2022, p.
+274)
+:want
 ### Learning Objects

 Parrish (2004) uses situated perspectives of knowledge to critique the early boosterish views of learning objects.
 Learning objects are a two decade old attempt to break the iron triangle that were also apparently limited by limited views of knowledge and L&T practice. i.e. the need for and value of customisation.